Scaryrocker8/raymarching-project-c/README.md

 ![preview](preview.png)

-A first-person graphics demo using the raylib library!
+A first-person-perspective graphics demo using the raylib library!

 Built using CMake.